GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 };
 ~~~~~~~~~~~~~~

-As you can see, aside from the **technique** and **code** blocks, the shader code looks identical to HLSL.
-Each BSL shader must contain at least one **technique**.
-Inside the technique you can use a variety of options, but the minimum required is the **code** block, which allows you to specify programmable shader code.
+As you can see, aside from the **shader** and **code** blocks, the shader code looks identical to HLSL.
+Each BSL shader must contain at least one **shader**.
+Inside the shader you can use a variety of options, but the minimum required is the **code** block, which allows you to specify programmable shader code.
 Using just this syntax you get the full power of HLSL, as if you were using it directly.

 There are a few restrictions compared to normal HLSL that you must be aware of:
  - All primitive (non-object) shader constants (uniforms in GLSL lingo) must be part of a **cbuffer**.
 Primitive types are any types that are not textures, buffers or samplers.